encode/django-rest-framework/docs/api-guide/serializers.md

 Takes the object instance that requires serialization, and should return a primitive representation.
 Typically this means returning a structure of built-in Python datatypes.
 The exact types that can be handled will depend on the render classes you have configured for your API.

-May be overridden in order modify the representation style.
+May be overridden in order to modify the representation style.
 For example:

     def to_representation(self, instance):
         """Convert `username` to lowercase."""